 It needed lots of work, but that was okay: We finally had an opportunity to create the mountain home we always wanted to stay in, and which we hoped others would enjoy as well.
 Along the way, we went through an on-the-job crash course in home improvement: carpentry, electrical, plumbing, even septic--blech!

-Three years in, we're on our fourth cabin.
+Five years in, we're on our fifth and sixth cabins.
 Creating places for people to discover and enjoy this special corner of the world has been intensely fulfilling.
 We're supported by a dedicated crew of contractors and housekeepers who keep our guests happy and comfortable.